 Simply notice whatever you can about the plants, trees, shrubs and flowers around you.

-Do this every time you go outside and watch your awareness grow like bamboo!
+Ask these questions every time you go outside and watch your landscape awareness grow like bamboo!

 4. What’s happening here seasonally?